1. Introduction

 There is a range of local and national advice including specific information for rural businesses, local partnerships and regeneration projects.

-2. Rother District Council offers support for those starting up new businesses at our Advice, support and training page
+2. Rother District Council offers support for those starting up new businesses at Advice, support and training page

 Environmental Health Officers offer advice on health and safety at work including those thinking of starting a new business.